pablopaezv/Pauli_String_Diagonalization/README.md

 the physical Clifford gates from the set of operations and applies them to a fresh tableau to find the actual form of the final diagonalized Hamiltonian.

-In this script, we provide functions to automatically build the tableaus for various quantum error-correcting models (2D Toric code, Color code on honeycomb lattice, Haah’s code, 3D Toric code, X-cube model, Rotated surface code and Triangle and Cube subsystem toric codes) of variable lattice size and to run the diagonalization algorithms on them.
+In this script, we provide functions to automatically build the tableaus for various Hamiltonians composed of commuting Pauli strings (2D Toric code, Color code on honeycomb lattice, Haah’s code, 3D Toric code, X-cube model, Rotated surface code and some of the terms in the subsystem toric codes, i.e. a subset of commuting checks and the stabilizer operators).
+The tableaus can be constructed for variable lattice size and then the diagonalization algorithms can be run for them.
-It also provides a “checker” mode that tests whether the final Z-only tableaus match the expected canonical forms which are claimed in our paper for the different models.
+The script also provides a “checker” mode that tests whether the final Z-only tableaus match the expected canonical forms which are claimed in our paper for the different models.

 The following code is structured in several sections: